-The evidence-based guidance about institutional change in this website section draws from social-science literature and real-world experience.
-Although it focuses on meeting the requirements of Executive Order 13514, Federal agencies can use the institutional change process to meet any sustainability or energy-efficiency goals.
+The evidence-based guidance about institutional change in this section draws from social-science literature and real-world experience.
+Although it focuses on meeting the requirements of Executive Order 13693, agencies and organizations can use the institutional change process for continuous change to meet any sustainability or energy-efficiency goals.

 - Step 1: Determine Goals

-- Step 2: Identify Rules, Roles, and Tools
+- Step 2: Assess Institutional Rules, Roles, and Tools

 - Step 3: Develop an Action Plan